QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 - Noise removal settings
 - and basic limits for the allowed length and bandwidth of an event

-Each algorithm has its own spectrogram settings so parameters like window size can be varied for _each_ type of acoustic event you want to detect.
+Each algorithm has its own spectrogram settings, so parameters such as _window size_ can be varied for _each_ type of acoustic event you want to detect.

 #### [Common Parameters](xref:AnalysisPrograms.Recognizers.Base.CommonParameters): Spectrogram preparation

-By convention (i.e. because we like the order), we list the spectrogram parameters first (after the species name) in each algorithm entry:
+By convention, we list the spectrogram parameters first (after the species name) in each algorithm entry:

 [!code-yaml[spectrogram](./Ecosounds.NinoxBoobook.yml#L11-L19 "Spectrogram parameters")]

 - `FrameSize` is the size of the FFT window used to make the spectrogram.
 Use this to control the resolution tradeoff between the time and frequency domains.
 Must be a power of 2, a good default is `512` and `1024` is also common.
-- `FrameStep` controls the overlap of each window
+- `FrameStep` sets the number of samples between the start of one frame and the next.
+Therefore it controls frame overlap. `FrameStep` must be less than `FrameSize` and need not be a power of 2.
+By default `FrameStep` equals `FrameSize`.
-- The `WindowFunction` can be one of the values from <xref:TowseyLibrary.WindowFunctions>. `Hanning` is the default.
+- `WindowFunction` can be one of the values from <xref:TowseyLibrary.WindowFunctions>. `Hanning` is the default because we find it the most versatile.
 - `BgNoiseThreshold` stands for _background noise threshold_ and controls the amount of noise removal.
     - The units are in decibels
     - `0` is the least severe and is a good default.